pr2tik1/DontGetBored/README.md

 # DontGetBored App

-Welcome to the Immbored App!
+Welcome to the DontGetBored App!
 This application helps in your boredom with a set of challenges.

 ## Acknowledgments